Wren6991/NorForkConditionally/processor/readme.markdown

     - Ought really to be on the flash board but there wasn't quite space.
 There used to be a piezo transducer in this position, I need to find a smaller one to squeeze in.
     - Bits 2->0 form the most significant 3 bits of the flash address (512KiB so 19 bits)
     - Bit 7 is flash WE
-    - Bit 6 is #OE for the flash chip; it is also inverted by an NPN transistor to give #OE for the flash input register (0 = flash->out, 1 = in->flash.)
+    - Bit 6 is #OE for the flash chip; it is also inverted by an NPN transistor to give #OE for the flash input register (0: flash->`OUT`, 1: `IN`->flash.)
 They're complementary to avoid contention.
 More of that later!

 Flash board
 -----------

-This board contains a half-megabyte A29040B-70F (soon to be SST39SF040-70A, for 4k sectors instead of 64k) flash chip, and the input and output registers to control it.
+This board contains a half-megabyte A29040B (soon to be SST39SF040, for 4k sectors instead of 64k) flash chip, and the input and output registers to control it.

 Hardware-wise there's nothing particularly complicated going on - it's the software that works the magic on this board.